generation-org/jfsjd-final-project/task-11/README.md

 > 1. Click the play button next to the method signature.
 >
 > **Expected Result**
-> You should see the tests all pass, green!
+> You should see the tests all pass, they will be colored green!

-8. Write the additional tests to verify the correct behaviour of the `ItemService` implementation: `ItemServiceMySQL`.
+8. Write additional tests to verify the correct behaviour of the `ItemService` implementation: `ItemServiceMySQL`.
 9. Create additional test classes to test your the other services of your application.

 ### Step 3: Testing your Controllers